 So you may have real life situations that you need to either get resolved or get support for.
 If money is an issue, check out the many 12-step programs available (they are all free, and some of them are very helpful).
 Or look in your local newspaper for support groups in your area.
 If one doesn't seem like a fit, don't give up, try another one.
 The groups will vary greatly based on the people in them at the time.

 You may qualify for free counseling or support that you're not aware of.
 For instance, in my county, if you are a victim of domestic violence, (which isn't just for battered women), you and your children are entitled to free counseling, individual and group.
 Domestic violence covers a wide range of partner behaviors.
 Some of the not-so-obvious ones are listed below:

 Emotional Abuse: calls you names, insults you or continually criticizes you, controls finances or refuses to share money, punishes you by withholding affection.

 For example, before i was married I had my own credit.
 After I got married, I stopped working.
 My husband didn't want my name on any of his credit cards.
 He never came out and said that, he just never got around to it.

 Physical Abuse: damages property when angry (throws objects, punches walls, kicks doors, etc.), scares you by driving recklessly

 Sexual Abuse: ignores your feelings regarding sex, demands sex when you are sick or tired

 Surprised?
 I know I was.
-For more information on domestic violence, just google it.
-You'll find plenty of information and help, if you need it.
+For more information on domestic violence, you can start here: